 FlashStart can enable filters with a click for searches on Google, Bing, DuckDuckGo and YouTube on the whole network and also on mobile devices, with no possibility for minors to disable them whatsoever.

-Google and Youtube can be monitored separately and, even if the user tries to navigate incognito, explicit contents are not accessible and neither are they shown among the results.
+Google and Youtube can be monitored separately and, even if the user tries to browse incognito, explicit contents are not accessible and do not even appear in the results.

-As far as links shared via chat are concerned, all the FlashStart products carry out URL filtering and DNS over HTTPS, to grant maximum security within the domestic network and also remotely.
+As far as links shared via chat are concerned, all the FlashStart products use URL filtering and DNS over HTTPS, in order to grant maximum security within the domestic network, as well as remotely.